 Benefits of screening

-We know that cancer screening saves thousands of lives each year.
+Cancer screening saves thousands of lives each year.

-Risks of screening
+Harms of screening

 Screening is not perfect, and it can miss cancers.
 How often this happens varies for different types of screening test.
 That’s why it is still important to know your body and see your doctor about any unusual changes, even if you have had screening.